xapian/xapian-docsprint/advanced/admin_notes.rst

 ``xapian-delve``, to allow this (prior to 1.3.0, ``xapian-delve`` was usually called ``delve``, though some packages were already renaming it).

-For example, to display the list of terms in document "1" of the database "foo", use:
+For example, to display the list of terms in document "1" of the Xapian database "foo", use:

 .. code-block:: sh

   xapian-delve foo -r 1

+Xapian includes another simple command-line program to perform searches for testing and debugging purposes called ``xapian-quest`` (note: it was just called ``quest`` in Xapian < 2.0.0).

-It is also possible to perform simple searches of a database.
-Xapian includes another simple command-line program, ``quest``, to support this.  ``quest`` is only able to search for un-prefixed terms, the query string must be quoted to protect it from the shell.
-To search the database "foo" for the phrase "hello world", use:
+The query string is specified as a single non-option command line argument, which generally needs to be quoted to protect it from the shell.
+For example, to search the Xapian database "foo" for the phrase "hello world", use:

 .. code-block:: sh

-  quest -d foo '"hello world"'
+  xapian-quest -d foo '"hello world"'

 If you have installed the "Omega" CGI application built on Xapian, this can also be used with the built-in "godmode" template to provide a web-based